 If you have someone in your life that will give you honest feedback on your work then keep them close.
 Having others cast a critical eye over your business will be priceless.
 Make sure it is someones opinion you trust and be thankful for their willingness to share their thoughts with you especially when they know it’s not what you’d hoped to hear.
 On the flip side, know when to stick to your guns.
 Over time your confidence will grow and you will trust your own instincts more but until then be grateful to anyone willing to be ‘the bad guy’ to help you improve.
 And when you have some success no matter how small, make sure to include them in the celebrations.

 5. Don’t expect too much from your customers

 Just because they bought one thing from you six months ago doesn’t mean they need to support your business for the rest of their lives.
-Don’t guilt your customers into buying more.
-Leave them alone.
+Try not to guilt your customers into buying more; leave them alone.
 If you exceeded expectations the first time then they will be sure to remember you and come back on their terms.

 6. Product photography

 This is crucial.
 You won’t sell anything online if you have bad photos of your products.
 There are hundreds of articles on this out there covering all aspects – from taking pictures on your phone to hiring a product photographer.
 There’s no one size fits all here so do some research and find the approach that works for you.
 (Tip – if you are photographing frames at home, take the glass out to avoid glare).